eth-protocol-fellows/protocol-studies/docs/wiki/pectra-faq.md

 With EIP-7702, The user wallet would be able to delegate control to a smart contract.
 This pattern allows a new wallet and app interaction design space, leading the path for future full account abstraction solutions.

 The Execution layer triggered exits feature allows the withdrawal address set in the `0x02` withdrawal credential is able to perform exits directly in the execution layer without any reliance on pre-signed BLS keys.
-This feature is mainly targetted at staking pools, who would be able to use smart contracts to fully control the validator lifecycle.
+This feature is mainly targeted at staking pools, who would be able to use smart contracts to fully control the validator lifecycle.

 Users/Devs
 ---